tanhauhau/tanhauhau.github.io/content/blog/compile-svelte-in-your-head-part-1/index.md

 Contains instructions to mount the elements into the target.

-In this example, it contains instruction to insert the `h1` element into the `target`.
+In this example, it contains instructions to insert the `h1` element into the `target`.

 ```js
 insert(target, h1, anchor);